flowscripter/template-bun-library/README.md

 ## Development

 Test:

 `bun test`

 **NOTE**: The following tasks use Deno as it excels at these and Bun does not currently provide such functionality:

 Format:

-`deno fmt index.ts src/ tests`
+`deno fmt`

 Lint: